sagiegurari/cargo-make/README.md

     clear: Option<bool>,
     /// if true, the command/script of this task will not be invoked, dependencies however will be
     disabled: Option<bool>,
+    /// if true, any error while executing the task will be printed but will not break the build
+    force: Option<bool>,
     /// if defined, the provided crate will be installed (if needed) before running the task
     install_crate: Option<String>,
     /// if defined, the provided script will be executed before running the task